LNshuti/brics/README.md

 # BRICS: Brazil, Russia, India, China, and South Africa

-The five countries comprising BRICS exported a combined **5,380 Billion USD worth** of Goods and Services in 2021.
+The five countries comprising BRICS exported a combined **5,4 Trillion USD worth** of Goods and Services in 2021.

 # Tutorial